lydiandy/cjson/README.md

 wrap cJSON for vlang.

-V already has the json module base on cJSON, but sometimes we may need to use cJSON directly. so I wrap it again.
+V already has the standard json module base on cJSON,but only public json.encode() and json.decode().

+sometimes we may need to use cJSON directly.

 ## Installation